 Connecting Workstations to a Database

-can connect to databases via direct connection, remote desktop protocol (RDP), or Middle Tier.
+Workstations can connect to databases via direct connection, Remote Access (RDP), or Middle Tier.
 These methods can be mixed and matched in any network (LAN or VPN).
-Also see Multiple Locations.
+Also see Multiple Location Options.

 In this method, workstations connect directly to the MySQL database using ServerName, DataBase, MySqlUser, and MySqlPassword (see Choose Database).